A Reverse Black Hole Information Problem: How to create an AdS black hole

 We will create these particles at opposite sides of the AdS boundary by exciting the vacuum with a pair of smeared operators inserted at antipodal points on the boundary sphere.
 The kinematics of the bulk particles are controlled by how the boundary operators are smeared, as we will derive.

 Black hole production via particle scattering has a long history in the literature.
 Some relevant seminal papers include~\cite{Eardley:2002re}, who calculated the production cross section at non-zero impact parameter using colliding shockwaves, and~\cite{Polchinski:1999yd}, one of the first papers to explore black hole production in AdS/CFT, including a discussion of boundary operator insertions.
 Several subtleties have been raised and resolved in the literature, both in the classical and semiclassical regimes; see, for example,~\cite{Giddings:2004xy} and references therein.
 We will discuss some of these subtleties along the way, as we describe our bulk particle wavepackets and their boundary duals.
+For more recent work on black hole production via particle collision in AdS/CFT, see~\cite{Chowdhury:2025bud}.

 In global AdS, if the two particles both have (dimensionless) frequency $p_t = \omega$ and collide at $r=0$, then the centre-of-mass collision energy $\sqrt{s}$ is \bne s=-g^{tt}(2p_t)^2 = 4\omega^2 / \ell_{\text{AdS}}^2 .\ene So, by increasing $\omega$, the centre-of-mass energy can be made arbitrarily large, including above the Planck mass scale for black hole formation.